mipy1/Victorian_Covid_Exposure_Sites_Checker/README.md

 - Just put in suburbs you've been to into the locations.json file and run (check your spelling :P)

 ### How
-Gets data from the Victorian government CKAN Data API, and checks for matches on locations.json
+- Gets data from the DHHS Exposure site CKAN Data API, and checks for matches on locations.json